Japan (Day 8) – Kyoto, Part 1

 Route from Tokyo to Kyoto on the Tokaido Shinkansen line

-Three kinds of bullet train ply the tokaido Shinkansen line from Tokyo to shin-Osaka (kyoto lies along this route).
-My rail pass allowed me to take the hikari train, which I did at 11:06am.
+Three kinds of bullet train ply the Tokaido Shinkansen line from Tokyo to Shin-Osaka (kyoto lies along this route).
+My rail pass allowed me to take the Hikari train, which I did at 11:06am.

 Train schedule